 - Hygiene: hand disinfection, sterile gloves, sterile face mask, utensils for wipe disinfection of the puncture site afterward, (if catheter is inserted, also sterile gown and sterile fenestrated drape)

-- Identification of the relevant nerve guided by specific landmarks and
+- Identification of the relevant nerve guided by specific landmarks and/or:

 Peripheral nerve blocks are preferred over general anesthesia in patients with respiratory problems and preferred over epidural/spinal anesthesia in patients who are at high risk for urinary retention or other side effects of these procedures.

-- Local anesthetics are injected into the epidural space and act on the spinal nerve roots.
+- Definition: local anesthetics with or without opioids and alpha-adrenergic agonists are injected into the epidural space and act on the spinal nerve roots.

 - Increased intracranial pressure